Genetic history of Egypt: Genetic studies on ancient Egyptians

-2012 Ramesses III
+2012 study of Ramesses III

-In 2012, the 20th dynasty mummies of Ramesses III and another mummy "Unknown Man E" believed to be Ramesses III's son Pentawer were analyzed by Albert Zink, Yehia Z Gad and a team of researchers under Zahi Hawass, then Secretary General of the Supreme Council of Antiquities, Egypt.
-Genetic kinship analyses revealed identical haplotypes in both mummies using the Whit Athey's haplogroup predictor, the Y chromosomal haplogroup E1b1a (E-M2) was predicted.
-E1b1a is common among Niger Congo speakers, and may have arrived to Northeast Africa through geneflow from West- and Central Africa northwards along the Nile, after the desertification of the Green Sahara.
+In 2012, two mummies of two 20th dynasty individuals, Ramesses III and "Unknown Man E" believed to be Ramesses III's son Pentawer, were analysed by Albert Zink, Yehia Z Gad, and a team of researchers under Zahi Hawass.
+Genetic kinship analyses revealed identical haplotypes in both mummies; using the Whit Athey's haplogroup predictor, the Y chromosomal haplogroup E1b1a was predicted.